linode/docs/docs/guides/databases/couchdb/using-couchdb-on-ubuntu-2004/index.md

 ## Usage Examples

 CouchDB shines in its straightforward integration with web applications.
-The following examples aim to demonstrate this through using CouchDB for a simple messaging application.
-The examples are written in pseudo code, but they should be readily adaptable to most popular programming languages for web applications.
+The following examples aim to demonstrate this by using CouchDB for a simple messaging application.
+The examples are written in pseudo code, and they should be readily adaptable to most popular programming languages for web applications.

 You can find the small dataset used in these examples [here](example-db.json).
 If you would like to follow along, you can import the dataset using the following cURL command.
 Make sure you are in the same directory as the`example-db.json` file, and make sure you have already created the `messaging-db` database used in these examples: